jewelry

 Renior - 1946 - 1964

 Scaasi - 1958 - present - Arnold Scaasi's lovely jewelry certainly turns heads.
-He is a fashion designer as well as a jewlry designer and sells mainly on HSN these days.
+He is a fashion designer as well as a jewelry designer and sells mainly on HSN these days.

 From surrealism in fashion design to shocking pink, Schiaparelli’s designs and reputation speak for themselves.
 The legendary fashion designer created jewelry designs as well.
 Very colorful, high quality bold designs are her signature look.
 Very collectible, very expensive, jewelry with her signature will hold it’s value for years to come.
 Beware of fake Schiaparelli jewelry in which the name is misspelled.

 High quality and beautiful, this New York maker’s designs are quite desirable now.
-Known for “reversing” the rhinestones so the facets catch the light Schreiner often used crystal rhinestones.
+Known for “reversing” the rhinestones so the facets catch the light.
+Schreiner often used unfoiled Austrian crystal rhinestones so the stones could be mounted "upside down".

 Jewelry by American Designer Adele Simpson was produced in limited quantities and is quite rare and collectible today.
 Worn by every First Lady from Mamie Eisenhower to Roselin Carter her conservative clothing designs had appeal to professional women everywhere.